Britain plans to send warship to South China Sea in move likely to irk Beijing

 Meeting ASEAN diplomats in Beijing on Wednesday, Wang told them both sides must "exclude disturbances on the South China Sea issue, and maintain positive momentum", China's Foreign Ministry said.

-Reporting by Colin Packham; Additional reporting by Ben Blanchard in BEIJING; Editing by Nick Macfie
+Reporting by Colin Packham; Additional reporting by Ben Blanchard and Philip Wen in BEIJING; Editing by Nick Macfie and Clarence Fernandez